 Denis Golubev

-Denis works with B2B SaaS companies on organic market capture.
-He builds search market models that translate organic opportunity into dollar-denominated investment decisions, connecting SEO to revenue in terms that executives can act on.
+Denis builds search market models that turn organic opportunity into dollar-denominated decisions, connecting search to revenue in terms a founder can act on.
+Twelve years across brokers, SaaS, and agencies.